The Wasp Woman: Plot

 In the prologue, scientist Dr. Eric Zinthrop (Michael Mark) is fired from his job at a honey farm for experimenting with wasps.

 The founder and owner of a large cosmetics company, Janice Starlin (Susan Cabot), is disturbed when her firm's sales begin to drop after it becomes apparent to her customer base that she is aging.
 Zinthrop has been able to extract enzymes from the royal jelly of the queen wasp that can reverse the aging process.
 Janice agrees to fund further research, at great cost, provided she can serve as his human subject.
 Displeased with the slowness of the results, she breaks into the scientist's laboratory after hours and injects herself with extra doses of the formula.
 Zinthrop becomes aware that some of the test creatures are becoming violent and goes to warn Janice, but before he can reach anyone, he gets into a car accident.
 He is thus temporarily missing and Janice goes through great trouble to find him, eventually taking over his care.

 Janice continues her clandestine use of the serum and sheds 20 years in a single weekend, but soon discovers that she is periodically transformed into a murderous, wasp-like creature.
-Eventually, Zinthrop throws a jar of carbolic acid at her face, and another character, using a chair, pushes her out of a high window, and falls to her death.
+After Janice attacks several of her employees, Zinthrop throws a jar of carbolic acid at her face and she falls to her death out of a high window.

 Cast

 Production

 The film was originally known as Insect Woman.

+According to Roger Corman, he suggested the idea of a wasp serum to writer Leo Gordon because "that sounded more exciting" than using the royal jelly from bees.

-The film was made for an estimate budget of $50,000.
+The film was made for an estimated budget of $50,000 in less than two weeks.

+Corman said that the prosthetic mask used for the Wasp Woman was "rather primitive."
+He noted that this was the first movie he had financed and directed for The Filmgroup, his production and distribution company.

 In 1962, director Hill added 11 minutes to the film for its eventual television syndication release.

 Release

 The film was the third released by Filmgroup.
 It was released as a double feature with Beast from Haunted Cave.
 The film's theatrical release poster shows a creature with the head of a woman and the body of a wasp, but the Wasp Woman depicted in the film is exactly the opposite of this.

 According to Tim Dirks, The Wasp Woman was one of a wave of "cheap teen movies" released for the drive-in market.
 They consisted of "exploitative, cheap fare created especially for them [teens] in a newly-established teen/drive-in genre".

+The film was included in a package called "The Exploitables" released by Allied Artists in 1963 for television broadcast.

 The film was re-released as part of the "100th Anniversary of Monster Movies" in March 2010.